By Craig Neil

 There are hundreds of outstanding attractions to visit in Central Scotland and it would be next to impossible to cover them all in one article, so instead I’ll offer a selection of my personal favourites that I’ve photographed in 360°.

-Map of attractions in Central Scotland
+Map of places to visit in Central Scotland

 - Aberdour Castle